 Facts and figures on each major EM site, plus the Savannah River National Laboratory, can be found here.
-Each site page also features a key look forward to an anticipated achievement over the next decade, as described in more detail in the Strategic Vision 2021-2031, a blueprint to the program’s anticipated accomplishments over the next decade that will protect the public and environment.
+Each site page also features a key look forward, in gold lettering, to an anticipated achievement over the next decade, as described in more detail in the Strategic Vision 2022-2032, a blueprint to the program’s anticipated accomplishments over the next decade that will protect the public and environment.

 Some tidbits from the new “By the Numbers:”

-- 36 monitoring, extraction, and injection wells have been installed in and around the hexavalent chromium plume at the Los Alamos National Laboratory Site.
+- 40 monitoring, extraction and injection wells have been installed in and around the hexavalent chromium plume at the Los Alamos National Laboratory Site.
 These wells and associated infrastructure support characterization and migration of the plume via an interim measure.

-- About 51.3 million cubic feet of classified and low-level waste/mixed low-level waste has been disposed at the Nevada National Security Site radioactive waste disposal facilities since 1961.
+- 51.9 million cubic feet of low-level waste has been disposed at the Nevada National Security Site radioactive waste disposal facilities since 1961.

-- EM expects to complete the demolition of all remaining DOE-owned buildings at the Energy Technology Engineering Center by the end of 2021.
+- EM completed the demolition of all remaining DOE-owned buildings at the Energy Technology Engineering Center in 2021.

-- 263,205 containers have been emplaced in the Waste Isolation Pilot Plant underground.
+- 71,320 cubic meters of waste have been disposed in the underground mine at the Waste Isolation Pilot Plant.